 Help Metro shape transportation services in southeast King County

 No "one size fits all" approach to transit can meet every community's needs.
-So we're working with communities in southeast King County to find transportation options that will be more cost-effective—and better meet the needs of residents and riders—than regular bus service.
-In April, we asked for feedback about how people are using transit service, what barriers to using service they experience, and how service could be improved.
+So we're working with communities in southeast King County to find transportation options that will be more cost-effective — and better meet the needs of residents and riders — than regular bus service.
+In April 2015, we asked for feedback about how people are using transit service, what barriers to using service they experience, and how service could be improved.
 Then, we worked with local partners to design some concepts that might help address some of the needs people told us about.
-After listening to public feedback about these concepts in May, we've identified a set of changes we're moving forward with.
+After listening to public feedback about these concepts in May 2015, we identified a set of changes we're moving forward with.

-For riders who miss their connecting routes in Renton or Auburn in the evenings or weekends when fixed-route service is not available, this service could provide the last leg of the trip to get them home.
-The service could be provided by Metro TripPool vehicles stationed at transit centers; by taxis; or by Transportation Network Companies (e.g., Uber or Lyft).
-Riders would need to be pre-registered in the program.
+If riders miss their connecting routes in Renton or Auburn during evenings or weekends when fixed-route service is not available, this service would provide the last leg of the trip to get them home.
+The service could be provided by Metro TripPool vehicles stationed at transit centers, by taxis, or by transportation network companies such as Uber or Lyft.
+Riders would have to preregister for the program.

-Why: Some residents may already have access to Metro's guaranteed ride home program through their employer or Metro vanpool, but many do not.
-Since fixed-route service ends in the early evening, a missed connection can leave riders stranded in Renton or Auburn with no way to get home.
-We heard this concern shared by current riders during Phase 1 and 2 outreach.
+Why: Some residents may already have access to Metro's guaranteed ride home program through their employers or Metro VanPools, but many do not.
+Since fixed-route service ends in the early evening, a missed connection could leave them stranded in Renton or Auburn with no way to get home.
+We heard concern about this from current riders during our first two phases of outreach.

-We're partnering with Covington, Maple Valley, Black Diamond, and Enumclaw to provide connections between and within these communities.
+We're partnering with Covington, Maple Valley, and Black Diamond to provide connections between and within these communities.

-Metro is partnering with a local provider(s) with resources to staff a mobility coordinator, and vehicles that the partner would operate.
+Metro is partnering with these cities to provide a shared mobility coordinator, volunteer drivers, and vehicles that the cities would operate.
 Trips will be determined by the communities served.

-Why: The Greater Maple Valley Community Center stopped running its Southeast Regional Shuttle service in 2014 after state grant funding was cut.
-Many residents in the Maple Valley and Covington communities gave us feedback that they would like the service to be revived.
+Why: The Greater Maple Valley Community Center stopped running its Southeast Regional Shuttle in 2014 after state grant funding was cut.
+Many residents in Maple Valley and Covington told us they would like the service to be restored.
 Because these and nearby communities are close together and have many transit-dependent riders, a community-sponsored service could be a good way to provide important trips during the day.

-We are working with local partners to increase ridesharing with new outreach, education, and incentives.
-Metro is partnering with interested cities to develop specific program approaches designed to meet community need.
+We’re working with local partners to increase ride sharing with new outreach, education, and incentives.
+Metro is partnering with interested cities to develop specific program approaches that are designed to meet community needs.

-Why: More than half of survey respondents said they would be interested in trying a Metro Vanpool or Vanshare.
-Due to limited fixed-route service in the area and long travel distances, ridesharing could be a good option for commuters traveling to the same destinations—for example, employment centers like South Lake Union, Issaquah, or Redmond.
+Why: More than half of survey responders said they would be interested in trying a Metro VanPool or VanShare.
+With limited fixed-route service and long travel distances in the area, ridesharing could be a good option for commuters traveling to the same destinations — for example, employment centers like South Lake Union, Issaquah, or Redmond.
 Ridesharing programs are great for commuters and the region.
-Commute times can be shorter with parking and HOV lane options, transportation spending can be lower by saving on fuel, maintenance, and parking costs, and environmental benefits for Puget Sound can be seen in pollution reduction.
+Parking and HOV lane options can shorten commute times; lower fuel, maintenance, and parking costs mean less transportation spending; and reducing pollution benefits the environment .

 Phase 1 – March 2016

-- Invest 2,070 annual service hours in DART Route 915 to provide hourly service on weekdays between Enumclaw and Auburn.
-Service would be funded by the Alternative Service Delivery program budget between March and September 2016.
+- Invested 2,070 annual service hours in DART Route 915 to provide hourly service on weekdays between Enumclaw and Auburn.

-- Shorten the Route 907 to operate between the Renton Transit Center and Black Diamond.
+- Shorten Route 907 to operate between the Renton Transit Center and Black Diamond.

 - Remove the current Route 907 DART deviation area in Renton.

-- Add a new southern extension of Route 915 from Griffin Avenue and Wells Street to McDougal Avenue (the Enumclaw part of current Route 907).
+- Add a new south extension of Route 915 from Griffin Avenue and Wells Street to McDougal Avenue (the Enumclaw part of current Route 907).

-- Implement an alternative service connection between Black Diamond and Enumclaw.
+- Begin providing a demand-response service connection between Black Diamond and Enumclaw.

-Why Change DART Route 907 and Route 915: The Route 907 operates between the Renton Transit Center and Enumclaw along State Route 169 and is one of the lowest-performing DART routes in Metro's system.
-The portion of the route between Black Diamond and Enumclaw has very few riders with just over one rider per trip on average.
+Why Change DART routes 907 and 915: Route 907 operates between the Renton Transit Center and Enumclaw along State Route 169.
+It’s one of the lowest-performing DART routes in Metro’s system.
+The part of the route between Black Diamond and Enumclaw has very few riders—just over one rider per trip on average.

-In contrast, the State Route 164 corridor between Auburn and Enumclaw, which is partially served by the Route 915, is identified as 'underserved' according to Metro's Service Guidelines.
-During this project's outreach, many Route 907 riders told us their destinations were beyond Renton, and that the Route 915 to Auburn is also an option for them, but they saw the additional cost of paying cash for a transfer to Sound Transit as a barrier.
+In contrast, State Route 164 between Auburn and Enumclaw, which is partly served by Route 915, is underserved according to Metro’s service guidelines.
+During outreach for this project, many Route 907 riders told us their destinations were beyond Renton, and that Route 915 to Auburn is also an option for them, but they see the additional cost of paying cash for a transfer to Sound Transit as a barrier.

-Based on this initial feedback, Metro developed a fixed-route concept (called Option C) to shorten the Route 907 so it terminates at Black Diamond instead of Enumclaw, and then reinvest the service hours to better meet rider needs in the corridor.
-In Phase 2 of outreach, Option C was the preferred alternative in a public survey.
-On June 9, the project's stakeholder working group also recommended that Metro proceed in changing the Route 907 according to Option C.
+Based on this initial feedback, Metro developed a fixed-route concept (called Option C) to shorten Route 907 so it ends at Black Diamond instead of Enumclaw and reinvest the service hours to better meet rider needs in the corridor.
+In our Phase 2 outreach, riders responding to our survey identified Option C as their preferred alternative.
+On June 9, the project's stakeholder working group also recommended that Metro change Route 907 according to Option C.

 How did public input shape these changes?

-Read our report summarizing feedback received in two phases of outreach earlier this year.
+Read our report summarizing feedback received in two phases of outreach in Spring 2015.